-- The salary range in columns 1, 3, 5 and 7 must be selected from a dropdown list. - ISCED levels in rows C1, C2 and C3 must be selected from a dropdown list.

-- Information on the salary range should only be provided for the relevant groups of teachers that hold a different minimum qualification level than the minimum qualification to enter the teaching profession in the reference year (e.g. teachers with 15 years of experience and at the top of the range when the minimum requirements changed 12 years ago).
-For the other teachers (e.g. with 10 years of experience), code "a" should be used.

-- For a given education level, if the minimum qualification in force in past years and the corresponding salary range is the same for teachers with 10 and 15 or more years of experience, only Range C should be selected.
-Ranges D and E can only be selected when for a given education level the minimum qualification level has changed more than once (i.e. if the minimum qualification level to enter the profession in the reference year is different to that in force 10 years ago, and this is different to that in force 15 or more years ago).
+- The salary range in rows D1A, D2A and D3A must be selected from a dropdown list. - ISCED levels in rows D1, D2 and D3 must be selected from a dropdown list. - Information on the salary range should only be provided for the relevant groups of teachers that hold a different minimum qualification level than the minimum qualification to enter the teaching profession in the reference year (e.g. teachers with 15 years of experience and at the top of the range when the minimum requirements changed 12 years ago).
+For the other teachers (e.g. with 10 years of experience), code "a" should be used. - For a given education level, if the minimum qualification in force in past years and the corresponding salary range is the same for teachers with 10 and 15 or more years of experience, only Range D should be selected.
+Ranges E and F can only be selected when for a given education level the minimum qualification level has changed more than once (i.e. if the minimum qualification level to enter the profession in the reference year is different to that in force 10 years ago, and this is different to that in force 15 or more years ago).